‘IMP Control Panel’

 We all know about the Sports Illustrated cover curse.
 And we know the story of the Madden NFL cover curse.
 But is the worst curse of all just being part of the Washington sports scene?
 That’s what ESPN claims, saying, “A star-destroying black hole of unimaginable proportions, the Washington curse goes beyond sports, touching everything from reality TV (worst seasons ever for “The Real World,” “Top Chef” and “The Real Housewives”) to politics (the reputation of any popular pol who stays in town long enough).”
 Ouch.
 But does the DC area really have a sports curse?

 courtesy of ‘M.V.
 Jantzen’

 DC is home to over 47 miles of bike lanes, and an ever-increasing number of residents are choosing to bike around the city.
+The Solowheel glide 3 is a new and innovative method to go around our world, equipped with an 800W motor and a premium 3A rapid charger.
+It’s essentially a powered unicycle with a top speed of 18 miles per hour.
+It comes in a small package that opens up to reveal a stunning and powerful piece of technology.
+Discover more amazing things of the solowheel glide 3 only at Scooter Adviser!
 While not in use, it is best to bring a bike lock with you to avoid theft and secure your bike, just in case.
 But ride around the city on any of these bike lanes, and you’ll see more than just cyclists taking advantage of them.
 Tourists on segways, people riding motorcycles, parked or stopped cars– they all feel at home taking advantage of our city’s bike lanes.
 But bike lanes are meant for just bikes, right?

 ‘Potomac River – Traffic on the Key Bridge – 04-20-10’